C.F. Martin used many bridge designs on his guitars. Here we

 measurements of early Martins are extremely precise.

-These are later round back pyramid bridges in ivory, which appear until about 1919 with a notched drop in saddle:
+These are later round back pyramid bridges in ivory, which appear

-If you look carefully, in this photo you can see the center
+If you look carefully, in this photo you can see the center portion of

-short portion of the saddle at either end fits over the bridge.
+portion of the saddle at either end fits over the bridge.

 It is also clear from these photos that the saddle is parallel to the

 front edge of the bridge, with no compensation.
-The saddles are generally 1/8" from the front of the bridge.
+The saddles are

 This 2 1/2 - 17 is from 1889:

-As you can see, many pyramid bridges made until just after the turn of the century were finished, and not bare wood.
+As you can see, many pyramid bridges made until just after the turn of

 Since Martin switched from a long saddle to a short saddle in 1965,

-most people assume that the long "through-cut" saddle pre-dated the short
+most people assume that the long "through-cut" saddle pre-dated the

-had short saddles before the long saddle appeared.
+bridges had short saddles before the long saddle appeared.

 If you look carefully at the photograph of the ivory saddle above, you

-can see that the saddle is notched, with the exposed part of the saddle
+can see that the saddle is notched, with the exposed part of the

-extending further than the shorter "drop-in" portion.
+saddle extending further than the shorter "drop-in" portion.

 The new edition of Longworth, page 38, states that the notched saddles